8 min read

 A post shared by Top Of The World (@topoftheworld.events)

-Before the invention of ice boxes and fridges, the need for food preservation in South Africa was pressing.
+Before ice boxes and fridges were invented, the need for food preservation in South Africa was pressing.
 Therefore, traditional methods were called upon to preserve meat, particularly that of large game animals.

-Biltong is thinly sliced, air-dried meat that has been cured in a mixture of vinegar, salt and spices (particularly coriander seeds), while droëwors is air-dried boerewors.
+Biltong is thinly sliced, air-dried meat, cured in vinegar, salt and spices (particularly coriander seeds), while droëwors is air-dried boerewors.

-Both are traditionally eaten as snacks, particularly at sports games and have earned themselves international appeal.
-Nowadays biltong is predominantly made from beef, though the game versions are still very popular.
+Both are traditionally eaten as snacks, particularly at sports games and have earned international appeal.
+Nowadays, biltong is predominantly made from beef, though the game versions are still very popular.

 View this post on Instagram